Your Right to Protection

 - Providing parking closer to residence or classes

-- Move to different campus housing to enhance safety
+- Adjustments to campus housing assignments

-- Providing free counseling services.
+- Counseling services.

 If the person who assaulted you is not a UMHB student, employee, or other member of the university community, the university can issue a "No Trespass Notice," which means that person will not be allowed to come onto the campus nor to attend any university events.
 You may wish to discuss whether any type of protective court order is available to you under the civil law system with the Belton Police Department.